unChaz/sci-fi-5e/docs/classes/evangelist.md

 * (*a*) an ion blade, (*b*) a pulse blade, or (*c*) any simple weapon
 * (*a*) a diplomat's pack or (*b*) an entertainer's pack
 * (*a*) a ukulele or (*b*) any other musical instrument
-* Flak armor and an ion dagger
+* scarab skin and an ion dagger

 ### Tekcasting